-MWRA's modern treatment processes make sure your water is safe. fresh, and tastes than 5%).
+MWRA's modern treatment processes make sure your water is safe, fresh, and tastes great.
+Part of the reason that the water than 5%).
 MWRA tests for sodium monthly and the highest level found was 42.7 mg/L (about 10 mg per 8 oz. glass).
 This level would be considered Very Low Sodium by the Food and Drug Administration (FDA).